Wessex: Cultural and political identity in modern times

 Thomas Hardy used a fictionalised Wessex as a setting for many of his novels, adopting his friend William Barnes' term Wessex for their home county of Dorset and its neighbouring counties in the south and west of England.
-Hardy's Wessex excluded Gloucestershire and Oxfordshire, but the city of Oxford, which he called "Christminster", was visited as part of Wessex in Jude the Obscure.
-He gave each of his Wessex counties a fictionalised name, such as with Berkshire, which is known in the novels as "North Wessex".

 In the book and television series The Last Kingdom, Wessex is the primary setting, focusing on the rule of Alfred the Great and the war against the Vikings.

 Wessex remains a common term for the area.
 Many organisations that cover the area of Dorset, Somerset, Hampshire, and Wiltshire use the name Wessex in their company or organisation name; for example Wessex Bus, Wessex Water, and Wessex Institute of Technology.
-The Wessex Constitutional Convention and Wessex Regionalist Party are minor groups seeking increased political autonomy for the region.
+The Wessex Constitutional Convention and Wessex Regionalists (political party) are minor groups seeking increased political autonomy for the region.
 A number of British Army units also use the name Wessex, such as the Wessex Regiment, and 32nd Regiment Royal Artillery – known as the 'Wessex Gunners'.

 In 2023, Dorset Council proposed to form a devolved authority named "Heart of Wessex" with Bournemouth, Christchurch and Poole, Somerset, North Somerset and Wiltshire councils.